mirtanvirislam/Clock-app/README.md

 # Clock-app
- A simple JS clock with countdown timer and stopwatch
+ A simple JS clock with timer and stopwatch.
+ Live at : mirtanvirislam.github.io/Clock-app/